mailcow/mailcow-dockerized-docs/docs/third_party-nextcloud.md

 To set up authentication via mailcow, you can use OAuth2 as described below.

 1. Log into mailcow as administrator.
 2. Scroll down to _OAuth2 Apps_ and click the _Add_ button.
-Specify the redirect URI as `https://cloud.example.com/index.php/apps/sociallogin/custom_oauth2/Mailcow` (for NextCloud 18 without `index.php`) and click _Add_.
+Specify the redirect URI as `https://cloud.example.com/index.php/apps/sociallogin/custom_oauth2/Mailcow` and click _Add_.
 Save the client ID and secret for later.

    !!! info
    Some installations, including those setup using the helper script of mailcow, need to remove index.php/ from the URL to get a successful redirect: `https://cloud.example.com/apps/sociallogin/custom_oauth2/Mailcow`